 WBZ Afternoon News Update for May 5

-Investigators search for cause of deadly explosion at Newburyport chemical plant; Man accused of bringing explosives to Harvard due in court; Bus drivers in three school districts could strike on Monday; Sunny weekend ahead
+Investigators try to find cause of deadly chemical plant explosion in Newburyport; Man accused of bringing explosives to Harvard due in court; Three school districts could have bus drive strikes beginning on Monday; A sunny weekend ahead

 View CBS News In